 Step 2: Allow Your Team to Get Involved

-Key to having a happy staff is finding a way to be fair with your schedule.
-Two of the most important things you’ll have to consider during scheduling is your labor costs, and quality customer service.
-Too few staff, and you upset diners; too many, and you’ll create discomfort amongst staff when you have to send someone home.
+The key to having happy staff is finding a way to be fair with your schedule.
+Two of the most important things you’ll have to consider during scheduling are your labor costs and quality customer service.
+Too few staff and you upset diners; too many, and you’ll create discomfort amongst staff when you have to send someone home.
 There are bound to be unpopular schedule decisions along the way, but being fair will boost staff satisfaction and productivity.

 Step 3: Use Technology to Simplify the Process